Last updated: July 20, 2010

 A.3 IRC

 You can get help in realtime using IRC (Internet Relay Chat).
-The IRC-client Konversation is installed by default and preconfigured to join the
+The IRC-client Konversation is installed by default and preconfigured to join the #suse channel on the Freenode IRC network.

 If you're new to IRC you should probably read the rules before joining.